CulDeVu/culdevu.github.io/thought/2025-07-21-death-clock.md

 This may be extrapolating too much, but I see this strategy as being helpful even beyond that.
 Say you hate your job but the pay is decent.
 When do you quit?
 Well, you ask your death clock every day.

-For me, most days it will tell give me a date 40 years from now, and I'll say "if that's my real death date, I can stomach my job for one more day."
+For me, most days it will give me a date 40 years from now, and I'll say "if that's my real death date, I can stomach my job for one more day."

-Every once in a while it'll give me a date within the next few years, to which I'll say "yikes, I better solidify those plans to go visit with those friends I haven't seen in a while, but ultimately one more day at this job won't kill me."
+Every once in a while it will give me a date within the next few years, to which I'll say "yikes, I better make plans to go visit with those friends I haven't seen in a while, but ultimately one more day at this job won't kill me."

 Any date much sooner and I'd probably give notice that I'm leaving, or at least take the opportunity to start looking around.